owickstrom/writing-a-screencast-video-editor-in-haskell/src/slides.md

 ## Hiearchical Timeline

-- _Sequences_ contain _parallels_ that are played in sequence
+- **Sequences** contain parallels that are played in sequence
-- _Parallels_ contain video and audio tracks that are played in parallel
+- **Parallels** contain video and audio tracks that are played in parallel
-- Gaps and shorter tracks are _filled_ with still frames or silence
+- **Gaps** are rendered with still frames or silence
+- Same for shorter tracks within a parallel

 ## Keyboard-Driven Editing